Azure/azure-sdk-for-js/sdk/core/core-client-rest/README.md

 ## Key concepts

-### paginateResponse
+### Helper function `paginateResponse`

 Paginate response is a helper function to handle pagination for the user.
-Given a response that contains a body with a link to the next page and an array with the current page of results, this helper returns a PagebleAsyncIterator that can be used to get all the items or page by page.
+Given a response that contains a body with a link to the next page and an array with the current page of results, this helper returns a PagedAsyncIterableIterator that can be used to get all the items or page by page.

 In order to provide better typings, the library that consumes `paginateResponse` can wrap it providing additional types.
 For example a code generator may consume and export in the following way

+#### Typescript

 ```typescript
 /**